discretize/discretize-guides/fractals/shattered-observatory/index.md

 ---

-## Intermediate part
+## Intermediate Part

 <Grid>
 <GridItem sm="8">
 After Skorvald is dead, take the portal to the East and take the left portal in the control center area.
 You can activate a <Item id="78786"/> to walk during the cutscene and save some time.

 You gain a new special action key: <SpecialActionKey name="hypernovalaunch"/>.
-For the moment, it is a 2100-range teleport with stunbreak that blocks the next attack (1.75s <Boon name="Aegis"/>).
-Its cooldown refreshes after you bounce a _Globolla Marble_.
+For the moment, it is a 2100-range leap with stunbreak that blocks the next attack (1.75s <Boon name="Aegis"/>).
+Its cooldown refreshes after you bounce a _Globolla Marble_ (big white AoE).

 You will encounter several glass mobs on the way to the second boss, there are no differences to the regular Shattered Observatory.
 After the first group of mobs, you will have to bounce a white _Globolla Marble_ nine times with your head to progress.